gifford-lab/mri-wrapper/README.md

 + `train_trial`: The number of training trial.
 + `debugmode`: The verbosity of log ('NONE'<'INFO'<'DEBUG').
 We recommend 'INFO' in most case.
 + `optimwrt`: Choose the best param and training trial wrt to either accuracy or loss
++ `outputlayer`: The name of the output blob that will be used as prediction in test phase

 ## Run the model